-Following the civil war the Irish Free State was governed by the pro-treaty parties the largest of which was, Cumann na nGaedheal, from 1923 to 1933.
+Following the civil war, the Irish Free State was governed by the pro-treaty parties the largest of which was, Cumann na nGaedheal, from 1923 to 1933.
 This was the party of William T. Cosgrave, a veteran of the Easter Rising and Minister of Local Government in Dáil Éireann from 1919 to 1922.

-The Labour Party, founded by Connolly and Larkin in 1912, was recognised as the Official Opposition.
+The Labour Party, founded by Connolly and Larkin in 1912, was recognized as the Official Opposition.
 The anti-treaty groups, still operating under the umbrella of Sinn Féin, remained out of the Dáil as refusing to swear the oath of allegiance (Fidelity) to the British sovereign.

 Cosgrave had accepted the idea of permanent partition by allowing the Boundary Commission to fail and whereas William Craig the Prime Minister of Northern Ireland had managed to negotiate an end to the payment of annuities to Westminster, Cosgrave had failed to do so.
 Added to this there were many in the Free State army who also hankered after the idea of a republic as promised by Michael Collins.

-In social policy, the Free State government failed singularly to alleviate hardship for working class people.
-In order to meet fiscal targets old age pensions were cut and unemployment benefits were kept to a minimum.
+In social policy, the Free State government failed singularly to alleviate hardship for working-class people.
+In order to meet fiscal targets, old age pensions were cut and unemployment benefits were kept to a minimum.
 Poverty was endemic, especially in rural areas.
 These matters were highly instrumental in diminishing popular support for the government.